Fish Tracking, Counting, and Behaviour Analysis in Digital Aquaculture: A Comprehensive Survey: Fish tracking

+Detection-based tracking frameworks have achieved significant advancements by combining CNN-based detection methods with complementary tracking techniques.
+These approaches integrate with other techniques, such as head detection, motion state prediction, and SVM-based verification \cite{wang2017robust}, showing improved robustness compared to idTracker in scenarios with higher fish density and increased occlusion frequency \cite{xu2017zebrafish}.
 Despite the progress made in controlled laboratory environments, real-world marine environments pose additional challenges for fish tracking, such as light fluctuations and waves.
-To address these issues, To tackle these issues, researchers have developed methods like the real-time multi-class fish stock statistics method (RMCF), which uses YOLOv4 as the backbone network and adopts a parallel two-branch structure based on deep learning for detecting fish species, tracking, and counting fish \cite{liu2021multi}.
+To address these issues, researchers have developed methods like the real-time multi-class fish (RMCF) stock statistics method, which uses YOLOv4 \cite{gai2023detection} as the backbone network and adopts a parallel two-branch structure based on deep learning for detecting fish species, tracking, and counting fish \cite{liu2021multi}.
 Although these methods have shown promising results in complex marine environments, their recognition accuracy may vary in different sea areas due to differences in colour cast and contrast, necessitating the retraining of the network weight coefficients.

+Advanced tracking architectures in fish tracking have evolved along two main directions: Siamese networks and transformer-based methods \cite{chicco2021siamese, vaswani2017attention}.
 Siamese network trackers have gained attention in recent years due to their exceptional tracking speed and high accuracy.
-The introduction of advanced algorithms, such as SiamRPN++ (as shown in Fig. \ref{fig:SamRPN}), has further highlighted the performance of Siamese networks, surpassing the performance of tracking algorithms based on correlation filters \cite{li2019siamrpn++}, \cite{wang2022real}.
-Although there are currently few articles on Siamese networks specifically for fish tracking, this approach is expected to become a new direction in the field.
+The introduction of advanced algorithms, such as SiamRPN++ (as shown in Fig. \ref{fig:SamRPN}), has further demonstrated the performance of Siamese networks, surpassing the performance of the tracking algorithms based on correlation filters \cite{li2019siamrpn++}, \cite{wang2022real}.
+Although there are currently few articles on Siamese networks specifically for fish tracking, this approach has the potential to be used in the field.